mmbman/Katagiri/jewel-mirror-awareness.md

 That’s why Dogen Zenji says, “To learn Buddhism is to forget the self.”

 That’s pretty hard to do.
-Because basically, in many ways, he come first.
-“The I.” So it is hard.
-But even though you don’t Talk about it you can give something to somebody without expecting any reward at all.
+Because basically, in many ways, we come first; the *I*.
+So it is hard.
+But even though you don’t talk about it you can give something to somebody without expecting any reward at all.

 That’s a wonderful act.

-And Dogen Zenji went on to say “That is my discipline.”
+And Dogen Zenji went on to say, “That is my discipline.”
 To give.
 That’s really wonderful.

 This Japanese lady then said that although she could do it, to her it did not seem logical to give without expecting a reward.